syntevo/docs/src/SmartGit/Manual/Integrations/JIRA.md

 For the detection of *resolvable* issues, SmartGit supports the common default Jira workflows.
 If you are using a custom workflow, you probably have to tell SmartGit about *resolvable* states, using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).

-#### Note
+### Note

-> SmartGit will only offer resolution of issues if your Jira credentials
+> SmartGit will only offer resolution of issues if your Jira credentials are properly configured.
-> are properly configured.
-To ensure this, invoke **Select from Jira** and
-> enter your credentials these.
+> To ensure this, invoke **Select from Jira** and enter your credentials these.
 > You can completely disable this functionality using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).

-## Support for 'commit.template'
+## Support for `commit.template`

 The Jira integration will honor the Git `commit.template` configuration.
 The following keywords are substituted by the according Jira issue attributes: